drakmail/hosting-server-api/readme.md

 ## What is it?

 It is a universal RESTful API server for a server management.
-I'm hope it will:
+I'm hope it will be:

 * Manage:
   * Hosting user accounts